 General damages, on the other hand, reimburse a victim for the intangible losses a victim suffers.
 These may include pain, suffering, emotional anguish, and more.

 In some DUI cases, punitive damages may also be available.
 These seek to punish a defendant for wrongdoing and discourage similar behavior in the future, by the defendant or anyone else who might be tempted to drink and drive.

 DUI accidents usually involve serious injuries and demand an attorney’s experience in negotiating with insurance companies.
-If you or a loved one incurred injuries in a drunk driving accident involving a drunk driver, contact the Savannah accident lawyers at Butler Prather LLP to schedule a free review of your next steps.
+If you or a loved one incurred injuries in a crash involving a drunk driver, contact the Savannah drunk driver accident lawyers at Butler Prather LLP to schedule a free review of your next steps.
 We will help you seek full compensation.

 Jury imposes $1.7 billion verdict against Ford for F-series pickup roof collapse that killed couple.
 Read More.